sponsian/mosaic-dev/README.md

 ### Core Smart Contracts

-`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, REEF top-up / withdrawal, stablecoin issuance and repayment.
 It also sends issuance fees to the `MSICStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
 BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `MSICStaking` contract.
 Also contains the state of each Trove - i.e. a record of the Trove’s collateral and debt.
 TroveManager does not hold value (i.e. Ether / other tokens).
 TroveManager functions call in to the various Pools to tell them to move Ether/tokens between Pools, where necessary.

 `MosaicBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract MosaicBase, which contains global constants and some common functions.

-`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH and MSIC gains.
-Holds the MoUSD Stability Pool deposits, and the ETH gains for depositors, from liquidations.
+`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated REEF and MSIC gains.
+Holds the MoUSD Stability Pool deposits, and the REEF gains for depositors, from liquidations.

 `USDMToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard in conjunction with EIP-2612 and a mechanism that blocks (accidental) transfers to addresses like the StabilityPool and address(0) that are not supposed to receive funds through direct transfers.
 The contract mints, burns and transfers MoUSD tokens.

 `SortedTroves.sol` - a doubly linked list that stores addresses of Trove owners, sorted by their individual collateralization ratio (ICR).
 It inserts and re-inserts Troves at the correct position, based on their ICR.

-`PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateralization ratios.
+`PriceFeed.sol` - Contains functionality for obtaining the current REEF:USD price, which the system uses for calculating collateralization ratios.

 `HintHelpers.sol` - Helper contract, containing the read-only functionality for calculation of accurate hints to be supplied to borrower operations and redemptions.